Smartwatch vs. adventure watch — which is best for you?

 (Image credit: Future)

-If bigger is better, consider a sports watch over a traditional smartwatch.
+If bigger is better, consider a adventure watch over a traditional smartwatch.
 The Amazfit T-Rex 3, for instance, sports a massive — for a wearable — 1.5-inch display while the larger two Garmin Fenix 8 models provide an also-impressive 1.4 inches of screen real estate.

 Sleep and recovery insights are important: either

-Though smartwatches tend to be smaller and therefore a bit more comfortable to wear to bed, both the top smartwatches and sports watches are capable of keeping tabs on your sleep quality, training progress and recovery needs.
+Though smartwatches tend to be smaller and therefore a bit more comfortable to wear to bed, both the top smartwatches and adventure watches are capable of keeping tabs on your sleep quality, training progress and recovery needs.

 Person wearing the Garmin Enduro 3